 5. Test out your spray tan

 If you are getting a spray tan for your wedding day, test it ahead on time.
 Do this in conjunction with the makeup trial.
 Then have a friend take some photos of the final result.
 You do not want your face and body to have completely different colours.
+Most fake tans appear as an orange skin tone.
 Orange brides are not easy retouched in Photoshop.